 - Non EU/EFTA

 Certain students from countries outside the EU/EFTA may also qualify for student loans and grants.
-These are, for instance, students who hold a residence permit on humanitarian grounds such as in cases of family reunification.
+These are, for instance, students who hold a Dutch residence permit on humanitarian grounds such as in cases of family reunification.
 These students then hold the same status as Dutch nationals with regard to student grants and loans.
 They are eligible for payment of the statutory tuition fee (institutional rate I).
-When submitting the payment form, these students should enclose a copy of the residence permit to the payment form.
+When submitting the payment form, these students should enclose a copy of the Dutch residence permit to the payment form.

 - UAF refugee students